mjc4thewin/myRetailRESTfulService/README.md

     - What is myRetail's rate of growth (how many new stores per month)?
     - Look at past 8 quarters of metrics (sales volume, transaction count, customer count, traffic trends, etc)
     - Understand plans for expansion (US and OUS)
-    - Understand competitive landscape and how are competitors investing in apps/services/data
+    - Understand competitive landscape, how are direct competitors investing in apps/services/data
-    - Understand current growth initiatives and any operational challenges that could hinder growth
+    - Understand current growth initiatives and any operational challenges hindering growth

 - Observation: "myRetail wants to make its internal data available"
     - Public API or restricted?
     - Describe the nature of internal data to be made accessible
     - Understand the data sources: Type of storage infrastructure, where is it located, how it is maintained and by whom, DB technologies used, optimized for performance, scalability and high availability?
     - Privacy assessment?
 How is the data classified and what is the risk PII exposure/misuse?
-    - Understand security architecture and whether myRetail has any compliance requirements that could be compromised by internal data exposure
+    - Understand security architecture and myRetail compliance requirements
     - Understand data management, flows, permissions model and how other systems interop today
     - Rate of new products being added/updated?
-    - Plans for dynamic pricing by region/store/user etc?
+    - Plans for dynamic pricing strategies across region/store/user

 - Observation: “any number of client devices"
     - What are the common data usage patterns across client apps?
     - Data priority, what fields are most important and why?
     - How is language localization being handled?
-    - Options for optimizing payload, response times, etc?
+    - Options for optimizing payload, response times, etc
-    - Plans for API consumption tracking/metering?
+    - Plans for API consumption tracking/metering
     - Documentation, code samples, error handling, version management?